The Long Journey to Delhi…and the Greeting Upon Arrival

 As we shared our plans to visit India over the past year the question we repeatedly got was “Why?”
-Objectively, one could recite the statistics: the World’s most populous country; home of the sixth most populous city (Mumbai, with over 23 million in its metro area), neighbor to China, Nepal, Bhutan, Bangladesh and Myanmar; home to Hinduism, Islam, Christianity, Sikhism, BUddhism and others; one of the world’s largest economies; and more.
+Objectively, one could recite the statistics: the World’s most populous country; home of some of Earth’s largest cities, neighbor to China, Nepal, Bhutan, Bangladesh and Myanmar; home to Hinduism, Islam, Christianity, Sikhism, Buddhism and others; one of the world’s largest economies; and more.

 But, the truth is a little more complicated—it just seemed so exotic.
 And mysterious (at least to one of us).